olinek2/LGAC_SmartT/README.md

 *This plugin uses the [wideq](https://github.com/sampsyo/wideq) modified library.*
 *This plugin contains some modified functions from the [domoticz-mirobot-plugin](https://github.com/mrin/domoticz-mirobot-plugin) library.*
 *This plugin contains some modified functions from the  [domoticz_daikin_BRP069A42](https://github.com/leejoow/domoticz_daikin_BRP069A42) library.*
-LG AC Smarthinq Unit control for Domoticz
+LG AC Smarthing Unit control for Domoticz

 Before installation plugin check the `python3`, `python3-dev`, `pip3` is installed for Domoticz plugin system: